Anker Astro 5600 Review

-Note: As a guide, the Anker Astro when fully charged, will in turn, charge an iPhone 4s 2-3 times…
+Note: As a guide, the Anker Astro when fully charged, will in turn, charge an older iPhone 2-3 times…

 The body of the Anker Astro has 4 blue led lights which give you an indication of the power left plus it has a handy led torch (or flashlight) which will apparently run for many hours on one charge.

 Ok, figures, info and claims are all very well, but how does it perform for what I need?

 Note: The Go Pro battery is around 1,000mAh and the Anker Astro is 5600mAh.